Malphaet/Maximilien-Rigaut/MI3/Algorithmique/DM2/Readme.md

 ## Usage

 ## Todo
-+ @ref todo
-+ Free a lot more ressources
 + Update and complete this page
   + Add data as examples
-+ Add utf8 support to word recognition
-+ Better @ref build_3tupledict, maybe a subfunction
 + Threadify it a little
-+ Aim at the 0 leak !